TYPES OF EXIT SIGNS

 LED technology

 LED technology uses less energy, and it drops all the way down to 44KWh per year.
 That's a minimal amount that cost between $4 and $8 of electrical charge a year and only emits about 72 pounds of carbon dioxide.
 However, it's still electric, and it's still burning up the electricity.
 And those light bulbs eventually do make their way into landfills.
-So it's not a zero-waste landfill type of product11834.
+So it's not a zero-waste landfill type of product.

 One advantage of LED's is that they last longer than compact fluorescent incandescence.
 But the challenge with LED lighting technology is that they're left on 24 hours a day, 365 days a year.
 As a result, they tend to get hot, which makes the LED efficiency to depreciate over time.
 LED light bulbs will tend to fade over time, usually after about two or three years, if you're lucky.
 If this happens, an LED exit sign will not generate enough light to pass the fire code tests.